X-Ryl669/eMQTT5/doc/ClientAPI.md

 In that case, you'll be dealing with `PropertiesView` class and more specifically with its `bool getProperty(VisitorVariant & visitor, PropertyType & type, uint32 & offset) const` method.

 Typically, you'll create a `VisitorVariant` instance, a `PropertyType` instance and an `offset` counter then call `getProperty`.
-This method will fill each instance with the appropriate visitor, type and offset increase in the observed (received) buffer.
+This method will fill each instance with the appropriate visitor and type. `offset` is increased to the next property position in the observed (received) buffer.
 It's then up to you to check which property you are interested in, and extract the visited property value like this:

 ```